-Punch dough down and divide into 8 balls.
+- Punch dough down and divide into 8 balls.
 Poke a hole in the middle of each ball using your finger to create a bagel shape.
 Arrange bagels on a baking sheet and let rise, 10 to 15 minutes.

-Fill a large pot with 6 cups water and white sugar and bring to a boil.
+- Fill a large pot with 6 cups water and white sugar and bring to a boil.
 Slightly flatten the bagels and drop a couple at a time into the boiling water; cook for 1 1/2 minutes.
 Flip bagels and boil for another 1 1/2 minutes; remove with a slotted spoon and dry on a clean towel.
 Repeat with remaining bagels.

-Preheat oven to 400 degrees F (200 degrees C).
+- Preheat oven to 400 degrees F (200 degrees C).
 Spray a baking sheet with cooking spray and sprinkle cornmeal on the sheet.
 Arrange bagels on the baking sheet about 2 inches apart.

-Bake in the preheated oven until cooked through, 25 to 30 minutes.
+- Bake in the preheated oven until cooked through, 25 to 30 minutes.

-This can also be made in a bread machine on the dough cycle.
+- This can also be made in a bread machine on the dough cycle.
 The only adjustments are to use 70 degree F (21 degrees C) water, and check the dough after 5 minutes to make sure the dough is the correct consistency (add water or flour accordingly).
 After it has risen continue on with step 2 (forming the bagels).

-Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+- Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.